Home / Rhodes Program

 Follow the adventure on Instagram at #TulaneLawRhodes.

 Students may earn a maximum of four credit hours in the three week session.
-Courses will be held Monday through Friday mornings at the Rhodes Bay Hotel.
+Courses will be held Monday through Friday mornings at the Sheraton Rhodes Resort.
 Each course will have 13 meetings for 55 minutes.
 Exams will be held on the last Friday of the program during the regularly scheduled course times.
 Exams will be one hour, anonymously graded, written examinations, subject to the provisions imposed by the Tulane University Law School Honor Code.

 Course Descriptions